If you’re thinking about purchasing a trade credit insurance policy, you may have some questions about what’s covered.

 Sample Coverage For A Trade Credit Insurance Policy

 First, let’s discuss what events are actually covered by the trade insurance policy itself.
-Trade credit insurance policies are designed to aid in risk management and ensure you can trade with confidence when extending a line of credit to a buyer, whether in international trade or domestic trade.
+Policies are designed to aid in risk management and ensure you can trade with confidence when extending a line of credit to a buyer, whether in international trade or domestic trade.

 This is accomplished by insuring your accounts receivable from bad debts, and ensuring your cash flow remains stable and steady.
-Trade credit insurance will pay out if:
+They will pay out if:

 - A customer or client becomes insolvent, bankrupt, or otherwise is unable to pay